 Some entrepreneurs in the area have worked long and hard to try to make it into the culinary big leagues.
 One such business owner is Joe Stewart of Dat’s Nice Hot Sauce.
 He has invested many years after being introduced to the Datil pepper at a young age.
-You can read his craft hot sauce story here and try their Datil pepper sauce in the Craft Hot Sauce Subscription Box.
+You can read his craft hot sauce story here and try their Datil pepper sauce on the Craft Hot Sauce Shop.

 Growing Datil Peppers

 Most people in other parts of the world have never even heard of the Datil pepper, yet it has been a part of the St. Augustine cuisine since the 1700s.
 As a mainstay, they are almost entirely grown in St. Augustine and botanists say the Datil is indigenous to the St. Augustine climate.

 Minorcan Mike shares that Datil peppers usually start becoming ripe in May and will grow through the summer, yielding new peppers within 30 days or so.
 They typically stop producing after the weather gets colder in October.
 Lots of growers will cut back and re-grow the same pepper plants.
 The cutbacks don’t yield as many peppers the following year, but the plants can be re-grown for the next 3-4 years.

 It sounds like 2020 is off to an early harvest season in St. Augustine as one of Mike’s growers mentioned that they already have 100 plants with buds on them.